Studying weather patterns - WCSSP case study

-Each weather pattern is associated with different characteristics, such as wet or dry and particular hazards such as flooding or landslides.
-For example, weather patterns in the active monsoon category are associated with heavy rainfall over large areas of India.
+Weather patterns can characterise the dominant conditions associated with different types of weather in a particular region, such as wet or dry, which can give an indication of risk of associated hazards such as flooding or landslides.
+Every location has its own unique set of weather patterns which represent the typical climate in that area throughout the year.
 Each weather pattern can also be linked to specific impacts on different sectors such as agriculture, energy or transport.
-Therefore, if these patterns were predictable in advance then warning of these impacts could be given ahead of time, allowing authorities time to prepare and reducing the likelihood of those impacts occurring.
+If these patterns are predictable in advance then warnings of these impacts could be given ahead of time and earlier than typical weather forecasts.

 An example of two contrasting weather patterns which have different patterns and intensities of rainfall.
 On the left weather pattern 18 is a retreating monsoon type and on the right weather pattern 19 is an active monsoon type.